-The expansion of African Parks’ footprint in Chad under the Greater Zakouma Ecosystem is a demonstration of what is possible with government action, donor support and effective management.
+The expansion of African Parks’ footprint in Chad under the Greater Zakouma Ecosystem is a demonstration of what is possible with government action, donor support, and effective management.
 This advancement to include Siniaka is a significant step in securing migration corridors and vital range habitats for countless species and effective sustainable protection ofnatural resources for both people and wildlife alike.
 African Parks has been working with the Chadian government on the process of upscaling Siniaka’s protective status, from Reserve to National Park.
 This process is expected to be finalised in the first half year of 2024.

 The first restoration operation of the SMWR took place in 2022, with the capture and translocation of over 900 buffalo from Zakouma - the largest-ever African buffalo translocation.
 Despite some losses, the translocated herds have seeded a founder population that is the first significant population seen in Siniaka Minia in over half a century.